ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isStaff = lobby.is_player_staff(lobby.get_host()) -- Checks whether the player is a Rockstar staff member. if isStaff then -- If the player is a Rockstar staff member.
+   bIsStaff = lobby.is_player_staff(plHostPlayer) -- Checks whether the player is a Rockstar staff member. if bIsStaff then -- If the player is a Rockstar staff member.
       system.log_info("The player is a Rockstar staff member.") end